PlaidCloud/website/content/en/docs/concepts/configuration/manage-resources-containers.md

 For a particular resource, a *Pod resource request/limit* is the sum of the resource requests/limits of that type for each container in the Pod.

-## Resource units in Kubernetes
+## Resource units in PlaidCloud

 ### CPU resource units {#meaning-of-cpu}

 Limits and requests for CPU resources are measured in *cpu* units.
-In Kubernetes, 1 CPU unit is equivalent to **1 physical CPU core**, or **1 virtual core**, depending on whether the node is a physical host or a virtual machine running inside a physical machine.
+In PlaidCloud, 1 CPU unit is equivalent to **1 physical CPU core**, or **1 virtual core**, depending on whether the node is a physical host or a virtual machine running inside a physical machine.

 Fractional requests are allowed.
 When you define a container with `spec.containers[].resources.requests.cpu` set to `0.5`, you are requesting half as much CPU time compared to if you asked for `1.0` CPU.
-For CPU resource units, the [quantity](/docs/reference/kubernetes-api/common-definitions/quantity/) expression `0.1` is equivalent to the expression `100m`, which can be read as "one hundred millicpu".
+For CPU resource units, the [quantity](/docs/reference/PlaidCloud-api/common-definitions/quantity/) expression `0.1` is equivalent to the expression `100m`, which can be read as "one hundred millicpu".
 Some people say "one hundred millicores", and this is understood to mean the same thing.